mattcg/har-to-curl/README.md

 Written in JavaScript.
-Inspired by a (Python implementation)[https://github.com/snoe/harToCurl].
+Inspired by a [Python implementation](https://github.com/snoe/harToCurl).